amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-g` output images should be grayscale (for saving space)

+You might not always want to extract all the output features (gaze, Action Units, landmarks, pose, etc.), you can restrict output using the following flags:

+   `-no2Dfp` do not output 2D landmarks in pixels

+   `-no3Dfp` do not output 3D landmarks in milimeters

+   `-noMparams` do not output rigid and non-rigid shape parameters

+   `-noPose` do not output head pose (location and rotation)

+   `-noAUs` do not output the Facial Action Units

+   `-noGaze` do not output eye gaze

 ## Common parameters for all

     -q specifying to use quiet mode not visualizing output